Us Against the “Almost”

 “I’m sorry,” he whispered brokenly; almost to himself and all but inaudible; “But I guess this is what I always do.”

-He closed the gap between them and the way their lips met felt so familiar that it nearly ached.
-It was a final, tearful echo of those enigmatic kisses they’d shared before; the unprompted ones that’d had no discernable motive—or maybe had had a motive that Anarchy was only allowing himself to acknowledge now: Because this kiss was harder and sadder and clearer and a language all its own: ‘I love you I love you I love you’ as the desperation of chapped lips and salt-stained cheeks.
+He closed the gap between them and the way their lips met felt so natural that it nearly ached.
+It was a final, tearful echo of the enigmatic kisses they’d shared before; the unprompted ones, which ended up feeling like a hinted language.
+But then Kato threw his arms around Anarchy’s neck, pulling him closer, clinging to his shirt, and this kiss was harder and sadder and clearer: ‘I love you I love you I love you’ as the desperation of chapped lips and salt-stained cheeks.
 ‘I love you’ as a kiss, ‘I love you’ as silence, ‘I love you’ as a coup de grâce.
 And Anarchy knew it; knew: ‘This is it.
 This is what he’s leaving me with.
 It’s ending.’

-He couldn’t stop it so he tried to make the most of it: He brought his hand up, tangled his fingers in Kato’s hair—and for a moment Kato allowed it to stay that way; let them be close, be kissing, be touching one another like lovers.
+He couldn’t stop it so he tried to make the most of it: He brought his hands up, too; tangled his fingers in Kato’s hair and the back of his shirt—and for a moment Kato allowed it to stay that way; let them be close, be kissing, be touching one another like lovers.
 It couldn’t last and Anarchy knew it: He allowed his hand to fall; let Kato pull away.

 A stubborn ember of hope still flickered in his chest, though, refusing to quite go out.